-Gary Feiner has been a member of the Board of Directors of the Company since 2014.
+Gary Feiner has been a director since 2014.
 Mr. Feiner has served as President of Feiner Financial, a tax, accounting and planning services company, since 1993 and has been employed by Feiner Financial since 1986.
-Mr. Feiner was selected to serve on our board of directors because of his breadth of tax, accounting and financial knowledge.
+Mr. Feiner was selected to serve on the Board because of his breadth of tax, accounting and financial knowledge.